Calbabreaker/yacpm/README.md

 There might also be a README.md in the packages remote directory that contains notes on the package.

+The yacpm packages that are downloaded by a yacpm package will be placed into (or moved from `packages`) the `dependency_packages` field so that you can configure the package if needs be and to modify the version in case the version provived by the dependent is incompatible with other depedents (manually resolve).

 ## Additional Options